nickhammond/prawn-fillform/README.md

 Take a look in `examples` folder

-## Per Fork netinlet/prawn-fillform
+## Thanks to netinlet for fix field placement bug

 I was having issue with the form field placement (see https://github.com/moessimple/prawn-fillform/issues/1) Scribus and Adobe Acrobat don't open pdf's in the same way so the formatting comes out differently.
 Much like opening a Word document in OpenOffice can some render with funny formatting.

-This fork added the ability to set :x_offset and :y_offset at the class level and on a per form basis.
+Added the ability to set :x_offset and :y_offset at the class level and on a per form basis.

 #Class Methods
 ```ruby